 - Audit confirms that sound controls are in place to ensure probity.
 Audit also confirms that quotations and tenders are obtained for the purchase of goods and services in accordance with the Scheme for Financing schools.
-A review of services has taken place and contracts awarded not only of the basis of value for money regarding price, but also on strengthening best practice and procedures within the school e.g. H&S, IT purchases and award of building contracts. - Student outcomes are outstanding (ALIS 2018/9, Progress 8 measure 2018/19 and L3VA 2018/19) which gives a powerful indication of the quality and impact of teaching over time consistently good teaching achieves outstanding results. - Extracurricular activities are a strength of the school and promote the ethos that education continues beyond school and the classroom.
+A review of services has taken place and contracts awarded not only of the basis of value for money regarding price, but also on strengthening best practice and procedures within the school. - Student outcomes are outstanding which gives a powerful indication of the quality and impact of teaching over time consistently good teaching achieves outstanding results. - Extracurricular activities are a strength of the school and promote the ethos that education continues beyond school and the classroom.
 Excellence has been achieved through sport and competition, in house and at county and national level.